What is an AWS Service Control Policy?

 AWS Service Control Policies (SCPs) must be turned on within AWS in order for them to take effect.
 Please note: SCPs and their associated settings are hidden for those running Kion in AWS high side since SCPs are not available for these customers.

 Different types of policies in AWS often overlap.
-Your AWS IAM policies, AWS SCPs, and permissions boundaries all control an entity's (i.e. a user, user group, or role) effective permissions, or what they can actually do in the cloud.
+AWS IAM policies, AWS SCPs, and permissions boundaries all control an entity's (i.e. a user, user group, or role) permissions.
 To learn more about this, see the What is a Permissions Boundary? article.
 You can also learn more about SCPs in the AWS Service Control Policies documentation.

 Using SCPs in Kion